augchan42/augchan42.github.io/_posts/2024-04-15-Using Chainlink VRF for Divination.md

   - yin-yang
 ---

-I-Ching divination typically uses coin tosses or a yarrow stalk ceremony to determine the yin yang lines that make up the hexagram.
+To tell fortunes with the I-Ching, people usually toss coins or use yarrow stalks.
+This helps them find the yin and yang lines that create a hexagram (a six-line symbol).

-I looked into using Chainlink VRF, which is an on-chain way of generating randomness.
-Sounds cool, but it I ultimately decided against it for now.
+I looked into using Chainlink VRF, which is a way to create randomness directly on the blockchain.
+It's an interesting idea, but I ultimately decided against it for now.

-Here's how it works:
+Here's how Chainlink VRF works:

 > Chainlink VRF works by having smart contracts request randomness from the Chainlink network.
 The VRF service then generates a random number along with a cryptographic proof of how that number was determined.
 The smart contract can verify this proof on-chain before accepting the random number as valid, ensuring the process's integrity and fairness.

-My problems with it:
+My problems with using it for this purpose:

-Normal end users have no way of evaluating or determining the difference between a trusted server and a decentralized network that somehow generates randomness.
-They won't have the ability to make the distinction.
+Most users cannot tell the difference between a trusted server and a decentralized network that creates random numbers.
+They won't be able to distinguish how the randomness is generated.

-Calling Chainlink VRF requires Gas for the underlying blockchain, and Link tokens to be paid for the VRF call.
+Using Chainlink VRF costs "Gas" (fees for the blockchain) and also Link tokens (another type of payment) for the VRF call.

-I would need to deploy smart contracts to call into Chainlink VRF, which adds complexity.
+I would need to set up smart contracts to use Chainlink VRF, which makes things more complicated.

-So little to no apparent benefit to end-users, but a lot of additional costs, wallet transactions (unless I deploy something even more complex like opengsn), and dev complexity.
+So, it offers little or no clear benefit to users for this specific application, but it adds many extra costs, requires wallet actions (unless I set up something even more complex like opengsn), and makes development harder.

-Here's an AI generated (Claude) summary of alternative approaches:
+Here's an AI-generated (Claude) summary of alternative ways to generate randomness:

 Alternative approaches for generating randomness:

-Pseudorandom number generators (PRNGs): You can use well-established PRNGs, such as the Mersenne Twister algorithm, to generate random numbers on your trusted server.
-PRNGs provide a deterministic sequence of numbers that appear random and can be suitable for most applications.
+Pseudorandom number generators (PRNGs): You can use known PRNGs, like the Mersenne Twister algorithm, to create random numbers on your server.
+PRNGs create a set sequence of numbers that look random and work well for most uses.

-Cryptographically secure PRNGs (CSPRNGs): If you require a higher level of randomness, you can use CSPRNGs, which are designed to be unpredictable and suitable for cryptographic purposes.
-Examples include the Fortuna algorithm or the CSPRNG provided by the operating system's crypto library.
+Cryptographically secure PRNGs (CSPRNGs): If you need much better randomness, use CSPRNGs.
+They are made to be unpredictable and are good for security uses.
+Examples are the Fortuna algorithm or the CSPRNG that comes with your computer's security software.

-External randomness services: There are centralized services that provide random number generation APIs, such as Random.org or API Fortress.
-These services claim to generate randomness from atmospheric noise or other external sources.
-While they rely on trusting the service provider, they can be a simple alternative to decentralized solutions like Chainlink VRF.
+External randomness services: Some companies offer services (APIs) that give you random numbers, like Random.org or API Fortress.
+These services say they create randomness from things like atmospheric noise.
+Although you need to trust the service provider, they can be a simple option instead of decentralized solutions like Chainlink VRF.

-Client-side randomness: If you want to give users more control and transparency, you can consider generating randomness on the client-side using JavaScript's built-in Math.random() function or more robust libraries like crypto.getRandomValues().
-However, client-side randomness can be vulnerable to tampering and may not be suitable for critical applications.
+Client-side randomness: If you want users to have more control and see how it works, you can create randomness in the user's web browser.
+You can use JavaScript's built-in `Math.random()` function or stronger tools like `crypto.getRandomValues()`.
+However, client-side randomness can be changed by users and might not be good for important uses.

-Some GPT4 Generated sample code that incorporates changing lines:
+Some GPT4-Generated sample code that incorporates changing lines:

-To incorporate changing lines into your I-Ching hexagram generator, you can extend the basic random hexagram generation method.
+To include changing lines in your I-Ching hexagram generator, you can modify the basic random hexagram generation method.
 In I-Ching, each line of a hexagram can be in one of four states:

-1. **Old Yin (0)**: Represented as a broken line that changes into a solid line (yang).
+1.  **Old Yin (0)**: A broken line that changes into a solid line (yang).
-2. **Young Yang (1)**: Represented as a solid line that does not change.
+2.  **Young Yang (1)**: A solid line that does not change.
-3. **Young Yin (2)**: Represented as a broken line that does not change.
+3.  **Young Yin (2)**: A broken line that does not change.
-4. **Old Yang (3)**: Represented as a solid line that changes into a broken line (yin).
+4.  **Old Yang (3)**: A solid line that changes into a broken line (yin).

-The changing lines (Old Yin and Old Yang) are what lead to the creation of a second hexagram.
-Here's how you can generate a hexagram with the possibility of changing lines, and thus, an optional second hexagram:
+The changing lines (Old Yin and Old Yang) are what lead to creating a second hexagram.
+Here's how you can generate a hexagram with possible changing lines, and therefore, an optional second hexagram:

 ```javascript
 function generateIChingHexagram() {